AaronTraas/Notes/Recipes/Baked Salmon.md

 ## Notes:

 * Originally from <https://www.seriouseats.com/miso-glazed-salmon-in-the-toaster-oven-recipe>.
-It's a  J. Kenji López-Alt recipe, so you know it's going to be good.
+It's a  [Kenji](https://www.kenjilopezalt.com/) recipe, so you know it's going to be good.